Rivrs-OSS/wiki-epicworld/gameplay/the-quests.md

 ## <mark style="color:green;">**Dungeon Quests**</mark>

 These quests gives you simple tasks in exchange for some EXP.
-You can only buy Common dungeon scrolls to have a 95% to win a Common teleportation stone and 5% for a rare one.&#x20;
+You can only buy Common Dungeon Scrolls to have a 95% to win a common teleportation stone and 5% for a rare one.&#x20;